Category winner in these countries:

 Tags Parametric designPointcloudsInterfaceTekla StructuresTrimble ConnectSteel

 De constructie bestaat uit 2 omwentelende trappen die oprijzen vanuit de grond en uitmonden in een uitkijkplatform op de top.
 De trappen brengen verschillende ritmes in de ruimte, waardoor de imposante schaal van de loods wordt doorbroken en er meer menselijke schaal en intieme ruimtes ontstaan.
-Vervaardigd uit roestvrij staal en hout, contrasteren de materialen sterk met het oorspronkelijke beton en staal van de loods, terwijl ze tegelijkertijd bezoekers aanzetten om zich het inschepen op een schip voor te stellen.
+Vervaardigd uit (roestvrij) staal en hout, contrasteren de materialen sterk met het oorspronkelijke beton en staal van de loods, terwijl ze tegelijkertijd bezoekers aanzetten om zich het inschepen op een schip voor te stellen.

-Constructief Samenspel
+Constructief samenspel

 Staalcomplexiteit

 De staalconstructie van de wenteltrap bestaat uit een combinatie van plaatwerk, buizen en kokers.
 Het volledige spaceframe bevat maar liefst 2100 lopende meter gekromde buizen.
 Het glasdak bestaat dan weer uit gekromde buizen, met wanddiktes van 16 en 20mm.
-Voor de liftkern hebben de hoofdkolommen wel een diameter van 508mm, en bij het platform zijn er plaatdiktes tot 100mm dik gebruikt.
+Voor de liftkern hebben de hoofdkolommen een diameter van 508mm, en bij het platform zijn er plaatdiktes tot 100mm dik gebruikt.

 Kortom, de complexe integratie van oud en nieuw in het FENIX-project vereist een zorgvuldige coördinatie tussen diverse partners.
-Dankzij intensieve samenwerking en geavanceerde technologieën waaronder BIM zijn we in staat geweest om de uitdagingen van dit project aan te gaan en een iconisch resultaat te leveren.
+Dankzij intensieve samenwerking en geavanceerde technologieën waaronder BIM, zijn we in staat geweest om de uitdagingen van dit project aan te gaan en een iconisch resultaat te leveren.
 De Tornado, met zijn gedurfde ontwerp en innovatieve materialen, zal niet alleen dienen als een nieuwe blikvanger op de kade, maar ook als een symbool van de succesvolle samenwerking tussen creativiteit, vakmanschap en technologie.

-Steel Complexity
+Steel complexity

 Leave your comment